Why Every Vote Matters — The Elections Decided By A Single Vote (Or A Little More)

 2006: A Democratic primary for an Alaska state House seat was decided by a coin toss to break a tie.
 The winner, Bryce Edgmon, is currently speaker of the Alaska House.

-2004: A special election in Radford, Va., for commonwealth attorney was decided by one vote.
+2004: A special election in Radford, Va., for commonwealth's attorney was decided by one vote.

 2002: A tie for a county commissioner seat in Nevada was determined by drawing the highest card.
 Amazingly, both candidates drew a jack, but the Democrat drew a jack of spades, which beat out the Republican's jack of diamonds.

 2002: A GOP state House primary in Washington state was determined by one vote out of more than 11,000 cast.
-The person who lost was left wondering what might have been when one of his fellow police officers confided that he forgot to mail in his ballot.
+The person who lost had to wonder what might have been when one of his fellow police officers confided that he forgot to mail in his ballot.
 "He left his ballot on his kitchen counter and it never got sent out," he said.

 2002: A Connecticut state House seat was determined by one vote out of more than 6,400 cast.